onkelbeh/HomeAssistantRepository/README.md

 ## 2020/09/25: Publishing new Main Ebuilds

 Since homeassistant-0.115.3 the **Main Ebuild** is released in three different stages of expansion, only *one* of them can be installed.
 These three only differ in the amount of USE Flags they hold.
+If you are new, here, start with app-misc/homeassistant-min

 ### `app-misc/homeassistant`

-This is the Ebuild we have since `0.97.0`, it currently holds **261** USE Flags.
+This is the Ebuild we have since `0.97.0`, it currently holds **268** USE Flags.
 As soon as I know that at least one user is actively using a component, it will be added.
 These all compile fine, but some version conflicts could occure.

 ### `app-misc/homeassistant-min`

-New Ebuild, generated for `0.115.3` and later, currently holds **45** USE Flags.
+New Ebuild, generated for `0.115.3` and later, currently holds **74** USE Flags.
 These are the USE Flags I use in production myself.
 These all will compile fine and are extensively tested in every release.

 ### `app-misc/homeassistant-full`

 WARNING: This one currently breaks emerge with an 'Argument list too long' error.
 It compiles with a [kernel hack](https://git.edevau.net/onkelbeh/HomeAssistantRepository/issues/190#issuecomment-1002).
 Thanks to @gcampagnoli.

-This Ebuild contains **746** USE Flags for (nearly) all components of Home Assistant with external dependencies.
+This Ebuild contains **774** USE Flags for (nearly) all components of Home Assistant with external dependencies.
 Most components compile, but these are too many (for me) to run tests for all of them on a regular schedule.
 This will be tested from time to time.
 Who would blame me for this at 800 USE Flags ;-)

 ### Commons for all three Main Ebuilds